deathcap/simplicial-complex/README.md

 This CommonJS module implements basic topological operations and indexing for [abstract simplicial complexes](http://en.wikipedia.org/wiki/Abstract_simplicial_complex) (ie graphs, triangular and tetrahedral meshes, etc.) in JavaScript.

-What is an (abstract) simplicial complex?
+What is an (abstract) simplicial complex?st
 -----------------------------------------

 An [abstract simplicial complex](http://en.wikipedia.org/wiki/Abstract_simplicial_complex) is a higher dimensional generalization of the concept of a [(directed) graph](http://en.wikipedia.org/wiki/Graph_\(mathematics\)), and it plays a fundamental role in computational geometry.
 Recall that a graph is represented by a pair of sets called: